Tanmoyphy/FeynDiaDraw/README.md

 The program *FeynDiaDraw* is a Python program for drawing Feynman diagrams.
 The code translates [QGRAF](http://cfif.ist.utl.pt/~paulo/qgraf.html) diagrams  into a *LuaLaTeX* file using [tikz-feynman](https://github.com/JP-Ellis/tikz-feynman) to draw them after compilation

 ### QGRAF
 The program is provided with a *QGRAF* style file called `xmldraw.sty`.
-Any set of feynman rules compatible with *QGRAF* can be handled and the output should be put in the package folder to be processed.
+Any set of Feynman rules compatible with *QGRAF* can be handled, and the output should be put in the package folder to be processed.

 ## Run
 *fdraw.pyc* is an encoded python2 file.
 All the information about particles has been given there.
 To run it, make sure to have the QGRAF generated output file, then use